-Dates the early 50’s and has 3 floors, 1 upper floors, 1 ground floor and 1 basement floors.
-Structurally the building is made of masonry walls and tiles roof.
+The building dates back to the early 1950s and has 3 floors: one upper floor, one ground floor and a basement.
+Structurally, the building consists of sturdy masonry walls and a tiles roof.